 Shoe care traditional and modern

-Burgol exists since the beginning of the 20th century.
-Some of the recipes and products from this period are still available today in a modern form.
-In order to meet the constantly growing and increasingly complex requirements of shoe care, the range has been greatly expanded in recent years.
-For example, the successful Premium Shoe Pomade Cream was added to the tried and tested Shoe Polishing Wax, which was improved in line with new standards.
-The range of high-quality shoe brushes has been expanded, but in many respects is still based on very old craftsmanship.
-Examples are the Suede Brushes on the one hand and the hand drawn Fine Polishing Brushes on the other hand.
+In order to meet the ever-growing and increasingly complex requirements of shoe care, the range has been greatly expanded in recent years.
+For example, the successful Shoe Pomade Cream was added to the tried and tested shoe wax.
+The range of high-quality shoe brushes has been expanded and is still based in many aspects on very old craftsmanship.
+Examples include suede leather brushes on the one hand and hand drawn fine polishing brushes on the other.

-The duo shown in the picture above shows two of our products with a particularly long history and still great popularity: Shoe Polishing Wax and Leather Sole Oil.
+The duo presented in the picture above, shows two of our most popular products: the Shoe Polishing Wax and the Leather Sole Oil.

 The latter is offered in a 125 ml glass bottle, the brush useful for the application is optionally available.
 The Burgol Leather Sole Oil was developed by the master tanner and chemical engineer Adreas Ollert from Bavaria.
 After the test by the tanning school in Reutlingen it received the grade "Very good" as well as an expertise.
 The special mixture consists of six different vegetable and animal fats and oils whose task is to make the sole abrasion-resistant and waterproof and to preserve the original condition of the tanning agents.